Kequc/passage-client/README.md

 #### Client side JSON-RPC 2.0 websockets library

-This is websocket subprotocol implementation for remote procedure calls and supports server responses.
+This is a websocket subprotocol implementation for remote procedure calls and supports server responses.
 Useful when used with a server that supports JSON-RPC.

 http://www.jsonrpc.org/specification